sbogucki12/workoutdata/README.md

 I want to rebuild [www.dailyrun.net](https://www.dailyrun.net/).

+When I initially learned how to use .NET, I immediately used Entity Framework and, later, other ORMs to interact with databases.
+So, I am using this personal side project to learn how to work databases in .NET more directly.

+Similarly, it's been so long since I've used JavaScript without react that I need to re-learn vanilla JavaScript.
+Reintroducing myself to JavaScript is the second desired outcome here.

 ### Problem

 The data in my runlog, as seen via the UI, isn't what it appears to be...